digital-work-lab/literature-review-seminar/docs/day_1_teaching_notes_steps.md

 - It is implicit/unclear how the search strings are connected (probably OR)
 - There is no rationale to include AI Aversion but not ML aversion.
 - There is no rationale to require "ML decision" to be an exact match, but Algorithm* Aversion is not required to be an exact match
+- The use of quotes and wildcards is inconsistent
 - For a conference paper, the authors could be required to complete the building-block matrix (or justify the design of the search strategy)

 Metrics: